akatsuk10/mantlex.prep/README.md

 ## Overview

-Mantlex is a perpetual DEX that enables users to:
+Mantlex.prep is a perpetual DEX that enables users to:

 - Trade perpetual futures on multiple assets (Gold, BTC, ETH, MNT)
 - Open long or short positions with custom leverage